The pain of the student massacre that preceded Mexico City's Olympics in 1968 continues to linger in the country.

-In Mexico, drug cartel assassins ushered in the first week of 2018, a key election year, with the murders of at least five political candidates.
-That spree of violence has continued, and more than 30 candidates have been assassinated to date.
+In Mexico, drug cartel assassins ushered in the first week of 2018, a key election year, with the murders of at least five political candidates, a spree of violence that has continued: More than 30 candidates have been assassinated to date.
 Cartel killers have also targeted journalists, especially those working to expose their nefarious activities, murdering a dozen in 2017 and at least four so far in 2018.
-Upcoming national elections and the promises of politicians advocating a crackdown on drug violence have incited a particularly vicious brand of wrath from the cartels.
-The death toll this year seems destined to eclipse last year’s record-setting number of murders.
+Upcoming national elections and the promises of politicians advocating a crackdown on drug violence have incited a particularly vicious brand of wrath from the cartels, as the death toll this year seems destined to eclipse last year’s record-setting murder rate....

 Copyright © Stratfor Enterprises, LLC.
 All rights reserved.